search search close close

 Lamb and Wool Management: History

-The Pipestone Lamb and Wool Program started in 1972 as a pilot program called the “Pipestone Sheep Project” it was jointly funded by the National Sheep Industry Development Board (SID) and the Minnesota Department of Education.
-The basic purpose for starting the Pipestone Sheep Project was to boost the level of sheep management and production in the Pipestone area by bringing modern, profitable management technology to member sheep producers and helping them properly implement these techniques on their individual farms.
+The Pipestone Lamb and Wool Management Program started in 1972 as a pilot program that was jointly funded by the National Sheep Industry Development Board (SID) and the Minnesota Department of Education.
+The basic purpose for starting the Pipestone Sheep Project was to boost the level of sheep management and production in southwest Minnesota by bringing modern, profitable management technology to member sheep producers and helping them properly implement these techniques on their individual farms.

-The Pipestone Sheep Project worked with member sheep producers in a hundred-mile radius of Pipestone through individual instruction, group instruction, class sessions, and 24-hour phone consultation.
+The Pipestone Lamb and Wool Program works with member producers via four types of instructional methods.
+These include individual instruction, group instruction, class sessions, and email/phone consultation.

-Over the years this unique educational concept has been very effective and has elevated the management level of sheep operations in the Pipestone area to production levels unparalleled anywhere in the world.
-When the program started in 1972 there were about 52,000 breeding ewes in the area served by the program and the average lambing percentage was just under 110%.
-Today the same area has 78,000 breeding ewes with an average lambing percentage marketed of about 170%.
+The Pipestone Lamb and Wool Program has been very effective in improving the management level of many sheep operations.
+When the program started in 1972 there were about 52,000 breeding ewes within a 100-mile radius of Pipestone and the average lambing percentage was around 110%.
+Today, the same area has around 78,000 breeding ewes with an average lambing percentage marketed of approximately 170%.

 Questions or more information?